Selection event for BSc (Honours) Maths with Education & QTS (3yr)

 If you do not have the original certificates, you must obtain copies from the awarding body as quickly as possible prior to enrolment.
 Please note that you must allow sufficient time for these to be replaced.
 If you have not achieved the qualifications specified above, you may be able to take an equivalency test prior to the course start date – please discuss this with the admissions tutor.

 Professional body requirements for entry into initial teacher education

-The course for which you have applied has a number of entry requirements from the National College for Teaching and Leadership (NCTL).
+The course for which you have applied has a number of entry requirements from the Department for Education (DfE).
 The University is required to ensure that you meet all requirements prior to enrolment on the course.